gradle/gradle/design-docs/configure-on-demand.md

 - Use strict mode as the default when configure-on-demand is used.
 - Use transitional mode as the default when configure-on-demand is not used.

+## Improve how tooling api deals with multi-project builds

+Currently, building tasks takes advantage of COD.
+Building model always causes everything to get evaluated.
+There's a forum request from Attila (NetBeans) to improve that.

 More to come ...